Understand supported, partial, best-effort, premium connector, and Power Automate platform-limit behavior before you export.

-Articles in Analyze & compatibility
+Browse all guides in Analyze & compatibility.

 What does “Partial” mean in Analyze?